Statistical significance: History

 Statistical significance dates to the 18th century, in the work of John Arbuthnot and Pierre-Simon Laplace, who computed the p-value for the human sex ratio at birth, assuming a null hypothesis of equal probability of male and female births; see p-value for details.

 In 1925, Ronald Fisher advanced the idea of statistical hypothesis testing, which he called "tests of significance", in his publication Statistical Methods for Research Workers.
 Fisher suggested a probability of one in twenty (0.05) as a convenient cutoff level to reject the null hypothesis.
 In a 1933 paper, Jerzy Neyman and Egon Pearson called this cutoff the significance level, which they named $\alpha$.
 They recommended that $\alpha$ be set ahead of time, prior to any data collection.

 Despite his initial suggestion of 0.05 as a significance level, Fisher did not intend this cutoff value to be fixed.
 In his 1956 publication Statistical Methods and Scientific Inference, he recommended that significance levels be set according to specific circumstances.

 Related concepts

-The significance level $\alpha$ is the threshold for $p$ below which the null hypothesis is rejected even though by assumption it were true, and something else is going on.
-This means that $\alpha$ is also the probability of mistakenly rejecting the null hypothesis, if the null hypothesis is true.
+The significance level $\alpha$ is the threshold for $p$ below which the null hypothesis is rejected even though by assumption it were true.
+This means that if indeed the null hypothesis is true, $\alpha$ is also the probability of mistakenly rejecting it anyway.
 This is also called false positive and type I error.

 Sometimes researchers talk about the confidence level γ = (1 − α) instead.
 This is the probability of not rejecting the null hypothesis given that it is true.
 Confidence levels and confidence intervals were introduced by Neyman in 1937.